nicholasadamou/squash/README.md

 - WebAssembly for native-speed image processing
 - Tailwind CSS for styling
 - jSquash for image codec implementations
+- Jest for testing
+- GitHub Actions for CI/CD
+- Framer Motion for animations

 ## 🚀 Getting Started